garylirocks/quickrefs/azure-sql.markdown

 - VMs should be in an availability set, or different availability zones
   - VMs in one availability set could be placed in a proximity placement group, minimize latency
   - VMs in different AZs offer better availability, but a greater network latency
-- An AG could be across different Azure regions (for disaster recovery)
 - One primary replica, secondaries could be either sync or async
+- Secondaries:
+  - To setup the DB on a secondary, use `RESTORE ...
+WITH NORECOVERY`
+  - To take a full backup from a secondary, use `BACKUP ...
+WITH COPY_ONLY`, you can't take a differential backup
 - Same WSFC can support multiple AGs
+- An AG could be across different Azure regions (for disaster recovery)
 - Networking:
   - AG has its own name and IP, used for connection
   - Direct connection to an instances is also possible